OCEAN LINER SOCIETY

 The talks we provided by Zoom during the Covid months were a boon to many who would otherwise not be able to attend.
 In this respect, Covid created a 'happy accident'.
 There are four or five times the number of members we had in Farringdon/Blackfriars in London).
 We now have speakers from both coasts of America and various parts of Europe and attendees getting up at very early hours in the Antipodes.
 Some who are not “Zoom enabled” miss the London talks, but overall the gains of our forced switch to Zoom outweigh the losses.
 We will maintain the Tuesday monthly talks in this format and not go hybrid.

 Following on from the success of ‘Canberra Day' in Southampton in July 2022, we are keen to develop this idea and would like to create similar events to bring the social side together, perhaps about another ship or shipping line.
-Southampton has proved to be a good location with a suitable venue and convenient for many members.
+Southampton and Alton in Hampshire have proved to be a good locations with a suitable venues and convenient for many members.
 However we would also like to consider other places in the UK, subject to being able to find a suitable and viable venue.
 We welcome suggestions from members for possible locations and subjects.

 Details to help members get Zoom-enabled appeared in Sea Lines 100 and an edited version is repeated here.